 It is frilled with a skirt of pohutukawa forest and at its centre is a boiling, sulphuric crater lake with an ever-attendant volcanic plume, which is acidic.
 In the cool evenings, the plume is large enough to form rain.
 Yes, the rain is acid too.

-New Zealand’s longest river narrows to a 15-metre cataract of whitewater at Huka Falls, where some 220,000 litres of water per second tumbles over six-metre drop.
+New Zealand’s longest river narrows to a 15-metre cataract of whitewater at Te Waiheke o Huka, where some 220,000 litres of water per second tumbles over six-metre drop.
 The flow would fill an Olympic swimming pool in 11 seconds.

 The falls also divide the territories of Tūwharetoa and Te Arawa river iwi, and separate the ecology of the tributary of Lake Taupō from the upper reaches of the Waikato River itself.
 There are no eels—for instance—above the falls, they can’t pass the falls or climb the steep rock walls.